 Roadside Prophets (1992)

 This movie was not good, but it probably should’ve been.
 It stars John Doe of the punk band X and Adam Horowitz of the Beastie Boys who ride cross-country on motorcycles.
 And it also has acid king Timothy Leary, folk singer Arlo Guthrie, and Kung Fu star David Carradine.
-But quirky and weird crossed over into downright dumb this time.
+But quirky and weird crossed over into downright dumb.
+Trying to capture the Gen-X penchant for randomness didn’t work this time.

 Streets of Fire (1984)